-[144] Material and relevant factors in this regard include that: the parties chose private arbitration instead of civil proceedings; Ms Hubbard initiated arbitration proceedings; the building was done by Velvori, which was registered from the start as a builder; the arbitration process was fair and not challenged as making wrong or unfair findings; the amount ordered by the arbitration award, payable to Cool Ideas, mainly related to compensation for additional personal choice items ordered by
+[144] Material and relevant factors in this regard include that: the parties chose private arbitration instead of civil proceedings; Ms Hubbard initiated arbitration proceedings; the building was done by Velvori, which was registered from the start as a builder; the arbitration process was fair and not challenged as making wrong or unfair findings; the amount ordered by the arbitration award, payable to Cool Ideas, mainly related to compensation for additional personal choice items ordered by Ms Hubbard which were not included in the original contract price; Cool Ideas acted in good faith at all times by enquiring whether it should register; it did register before judgment when told it was necessary; and last, but not least, Ms Hubbard, not Cool Ideas, is the recalcitrant debtor.

-&lt;sup>121 Barkhuizen above n 97.
+121 Barkhuizen above n 97.
 See also [126].

-&lt;sup>122 See [124] and [139](d) above.
+122 See [124] and [139](d) above.